wildfly/quickstart/ejb-security/README.md

         mvn wildfly:undeploy

-## Restore the Original Server Configuration
+## Restore the Server Configuration

 You can restore the original server configuration by running the  `restore-configuration.cli` script provided in the root directory of this quickstart or by manually restoring the back-up copy the configuration file.

-### Restore the Original Server Configuration by Running the JBoss CLI Script
+### Restore the Server Configuration by Running the JBoss CLI Script

+1. Start the ${product.name} server by typing the following:

         For Linux:  ${jboss.home.name}/bin/standalone.sh
         For Windows:  ${jboss.home.name}\bin\standalone.bat